ulflor/wavepacket/doc/demos/pendular_states.md

 # Pendular states

-The goal of this demo is the reproduction of some of the plots of a paper by Oritgoso et al.[^ref-paper]
-Besides discussing pretty cool physics, it aims to demonstrate how to extract non-trivial data with minimal fuss and plot it.
+The goal of this demo is the partial reproduction of some results of a paper by Oritgoso et al.[^ref-paper] Besides discussing pretty cool physics, it aims to demonstrate how to extract non-trivial data with minimal fuss and plot it.